Company Logo - Home Link

 If you’re taking advantage of the Lisboa Card, this also comes with a free travel pass that can be used on the trams!

-8) Find Opera and Classical Music
+7) Enjoy Opera and Classical Music

-While Opera is not Lisbon’s most widespread art form, there is a beautiful Opera company that performs at Teatro Nacional de São Carlos.
+While opera is not Lisbon’s most widespread art form, there is a beautiful opera company that performs at Teatro Nacional de São Carlos.

 You can find various performances throughout the year in this Milan-inspired theatre.